DynamicDevices/meta-mono/README.md

 ## Layer Dependencies

-The libgdiplus recipe has a dependency on the giflib recipe which is provided by the meta-oe layer.
+The libgdiplus recipe has a soft dependency on the giflib recipe which is provided by the meta-oe layer.
+These dependencies can be controlled using the PACKAGECONFIG feature of yocto.  libgdiplus recognizes the following options:

+"jpeg exif gif tiff"

+These can be controlled via the .bbappend mechanism or by adding:
+PACKAGECONFIG_pn-mono = ""
+PACKAGECONFIG_pn-mono-native = ""

+directives to the local.conf

-Thus if this recipe is included in an image, for example when building core-image-mono, then conf/bblayers needs to be modified to include meta-oe, e.g.
+If this recipe is included in an image with gif enabled, for example when building core-image-mono, then conf/bblayers needs to be modified to include meta-oe, e.g.

 BBLAYERS = " \